What is the greenhouse effect?

 Frequently Answered Questions

-The four greenhouse gases are carbon dioxide, water vapor, methane, and nitrous oxide.
+The four major greenhouse gases are carbon dioxide, water vapor, methane and nitrous oxide.

 What is the greenhouse effect and why is it bad?

 The greenhouse effect is when greenhouse gases like carbon dioxide trap heat in the Earth's atmosphere.
-This can make the Earth's average temperature rise, which can lead to things like droughts, floods, and more extreme weather.
+When greenhouse gases trap too much heat, the Earth's average temperature can rise, which can lead to things like droughts, floods and more extreme weather.

 Lots More Information